BigCommerce Review: Fees, Comparisons, Complaints & Lawsuits

 No Deceptive Quotes

-BigCommerce rates as a reliable e-commerce option for small and mid-size businesses.
-The company doesn’t quite offer the array of services boasted by its competitor Shopify, but it has a low-to-moderate complaint rate and multiple pricing tiers to allow for merchant customization.
+BigCommerce rates as a somewhat reliable credit card processing option for small and mid-size businesses.
+The company doesn’t quite offer the array of services boasted by its competitor Shopify, and it has a low but growing complaint rate and multiple pricing tiers to allow for client customization.
 BigCommerce can improve its overall rating in this review by minimizing the number of complaints about its customer service.
-Merchants might obtain the best possible deal by linking their BigCommerce account to a top-rated merchant account provider.
+Businesses might obtain the best possible deal by linking their BigCommerce account to a top-rated merchant account provider.

 • Brett Thomas